softlyflagrantwatertower/m3g5/guide.md

 ###
 ### trimpot: 10k ohmomo (103):
 ![](img/IMG_6667_c.jpg)
-### if this won't stay in place easily, you can solder it before the caps.
+### if the trimpot won't stay in place easily, you can solder it before the caps.
 ###
 ### pin header: 2.54mm 3-pin:
 ![](img/IMG_6671_c.jpg)